Uniform convergence of Dyson Ferrari--Spohn diffusions to the Airy line ensemble: Introduction and main result

-The Airy line ensemble, first introduced in \cite{Spohn} and later extensively studied in \cite{CH14}, is a universal scaling limit for various models that belong to the {\em KPZ universality class}, see \cite{CU2} for an expository review of this class.
+The {\em Airy line ensemble} $\mathcal{A}^{\mathrm{Airy}} = \{\mathcal{A}_i^{\mathrm{Airy}}\}_{i = 1}^\infty$ is a collection of infinitely many random continuous curves on $\mathbb{R}$, which was first introduced in \cite{Spohn} and later extensively studied in \cite{CH14}.
+The Airy line ensemble is a universal scaling limit for various models that belong to the {\em KPZ universality class}, see \cite{CU2} for an expository review of this class.
 In \cite{Spohn} the convergence to the Airy line ensemble (in the finite-dimensional sense) was established for the polynuclear growth model and in \cite{CH14} it was shown for Dyson Brownian motion (in a stronger uniform sense).
 Recently, \cite{DNV} established the uniform convergence of various classical integrable models to the Airy line ensemble including non-colliding random walks with Bernoulli, geometric and Poisson jumps and Brownian last passage percolation.
 We refer to the introduction of \cite{DNV} for a more extensive discussion of the history, motivation behind and progress on the problem of establishing convergence to the Airy line ensemble.
+The {\em parabolic Airy line ensemble} is a collection of infinitely many random continuous curves $\mathcal{L}^{\mathrm{Airy}} = \{\mathcal{L}^{\mathrm{Airy}}_i\}_{i = 1}^\infty$ on $\mathbb{R}$ and is related to the Airy line ensemble via $\mathcal{A}^{\mathrm{Airy}}_i(t) = 2^{1/2} \mathcal{L}^{\mathrm{Airy}}_i(t) + t^2$ for $i \in \mathbb{N}$.
 We mention that \cite{DNV} uses a slightly different notation than what we use in the present paper\textemdash see the discussion at the end of \cite[Section 1.1]{DM}.